 Founded in 1957, Kansas City Ballet is a 29-member professional ballet company that offers a wide array of performances from traditional classics to contemporary pieces.
 Kansas City Ballet has earned the respect of the national dance community and is a source of pride for KC, especially during December as the company performs the holiday classic, "The Nutcracker."

-The eight-block Power & Light District in downtown Kansas City links the Kansas City Convention Center to the Sprint Center.
+The nine-block Power & Light District in downtown Kansas City links the Kansas City Convention Center to T-Mobile Center.
 The 24/7 neighborhood is home to more than 50 restaurants, bars, entertainment venues and retail outlets.

 With an architectural design as unique and harmonious as its wide spectrum of performances, the Kauffman Center for the Performing Arts is a jewel of Kansas City.
 Featuring the technologically advanced Muriel Kauffman Theatre and Helzberg Hall, this 285,000-square-foot glass and stainless steel work of art is praised by both attendees and world-renowned performers and artists as the pinnacle of performing arts centers.